xet7/TSC/tsc/docs/pages/conventions.md

 */
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you contribute to SMC the first time, don’t forget to include
+If you contribute to TSC the first time, don’t forget to include
 yourself into `docs/authors.txt` so you show up in the credits!

 Class names